openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-maint-appx.rst

    .. note::

-      In the previous example, the "yocto-4.12" branch is checked out in the
+      In the previous example, the "yocto-4.12" branch is checked out in the ``yocto-kernel-cache`` repository.
-      yocto-kernel-cache
-      repository.

 The OpenEmbedded build system makes sure these conditions exist before attempting compilation.
-Other means, however, do exist, such as as bootstrapping a BSP.
+Other means, however, do exist, such as bootstrapping a BSP.

 Before building a kernel, the build process verifies the tree and